-I am a lecturer and researcher in biomedical ethics.
-My research interests are focussed on the ethical implications of innovation and research in all areas of the biosciences, including: new reproductive technologies; research ethics and governance; justice and resource allocation.
-My doctoral research, funded by the Wellcome Trust, was on the ethics of using artificial gametes in reproduction.
+I am a lecturer and researcher in bioethics.
+I have research interests in the ethical implications of innovation and research in all areas of the biosciences, including new reproductive technologies; research ethics and governance; justice and resource allocation.

-I obtained funding from the Wellcome Trust to collaborate with film-makers Tom Lloyd and Tim Fleming on the creation of a 20 minute film.
+The film can be viewed online.
 'In Vitro' tells the story of a female scientist who, frustrated by finding her research hampered by regulatory restrictions, fertilises one of her own eggs with sperm manufactured from her bone marrow.
 The results of her experiment bring some unexpected consequences, leading her to consider the impact of her choices on herself and others.
+The project is associated with teaching materials for teachers who want to use this resource in their work.
+Visit my Film page for more information.

 - How useful is the concept of the ‘harm threshold’ in reproductive ethics and law?